-5.1 Each Anti-Doping Organization must establish a clear process for applying for a TUE that complies with the requirements of this International Standard.
+5.1 Code Article 4.4 specifies (a) which Anti-Doping Organizations have authority to make TUE decisions; (b) how those TUE decisions should be recognized and respected by other Anti-Doping Organizations; and (c) when TUE decisions may be reviewed and/or appealed.
+Each Anti-Doping Organization must establish a clear process for applying for a TUE that complies with the requirements of this International Standard.